 Financial Ratios Comparison

-The following table compares key financial ratios for Applied Materials, Inc. (AMAT) and Lam Research Corporation (LRCX) based on the most recent data available for the fiscal year 2025.
+The following table compares the most recent revenue and financial ratios for Applied Materials, Inc. (AMAT) and Lam Research Corporation (LRCX).

 | Metric | AMAT | LRCX |